Snasci/hashnamingsystem/README.md

 # Hash Naming System

 This prototype software is an algorithmic replacement for DNS.
-Rather than an expensive global DNS infrastructure, this software take an MD5 hash of a term and converts it to an IPv6 address.
+Rather than an expensive global DNS infrastructure, this software take an MD5 hash of a term and converts it to an IPv6 or IPv4 address.

 For example:

-Google maps to 8b36:e920:7c24:c76e:6719:268e:4920:1d94 Microsoft maps to 1408:6407:8aec:a1c7:c35b:4beb:33c5:3c34
+Google maps to c822:c1b6:3853:ed27:3b89:687a:c505:f9fa and 197.5.249.250
+Microsoft maps to 5f53:2a3f:c4f1:ea40:3f37:70f:59a7:a53a and 89.167.165.58

 How Is This Used In Practice